theBstar/theBstar.github.io/_posts/2020-08-31-Don't-try-to-be-like-me.md

 {: .lead}
 <!–-break-–>

 Last 2-3 week were very intense professionally.
 We were selected in the top 20 teams in the world by g20 tech sprint.
-We were working for the final submission which is due today.
+We were working for the final submission which is due today (31st of Aug 2020).
 But I am not here to talk about that.
 I am going to talk about the two closely resembling conversations I had last week.
 One of them was between me and my brother and other between me and one of my friends.

 My brother was telling me how I manage to remain focused for a long period.
 It is not entirely true.
 But there to some extent I agree.
 Life is really complicated, You never know what it has planned.
 Planning for a long period is nothing if you are not able to adapt to the challenges.
 I frequently find myself changing approach although the end goal remains more or less the same.
 But we are not talking about this either.
 1 to 1 comparison is always pointless.
 Different people have different abilities, different skill sets, different priorities and so on. all this contributes to the overall personalities.